ycpcs/cs335-spring2022/resources/index.md

 System Utilities
 ------------------------------------
 - [Sysinternals Suite](https://docs.microsoft.com/en-us/sysinternals/) is a suite of more than 70 freeware utilities used to monitor, manage and troubleshoot the Windows operating system.
+- [NirSoft](https://www.nirsoft.net/) is a unique collection of small and useful utilities, including password recovery, networking tools, forensics and more.

 API Development
 ------------------------------------